mahima98/tailwindCSS-demo/slides.md

 Tailwind includes modifiers for just about everything you’ll ever need, including:

-- **Pseudo-classes**, like :hover, :focus, :first-child, and :required
+- **Pseudo-classes**, like :hover, :focus, and :first-child
 - **Pseudo-elements**, like ::before, ::after, ::placeholder, and ::selection
 - **Media queries**, like responsive breakpoints, dark mode.
-  These modifiers can even be stacked to target more specific situations, for example changing the first letter of a text on hover at the medium breakpoint.
+  These modifiers can even be stacked to target more specific situations.

 <div grid="~ cols-2 gap-4">
 <div>